 Approximately eight out of 10 cervical cancers originate in surface cells lining the cervix (squamous cell carcinomas).
 These cancers do not form suddenly.
 Over time, healthy cervical cells can become abnormal in appearance -- this is called dysplasia.
-Although these cells are not cancerous, they can become cancer over time.
+Although these cells are not cancerous, they can eventually become cancer.

 When dysplastic cells become cancerous (malignant), the first detectable stage is carcinoma in situ (CIS) -- a non-invasive cervical cancer.
-As cancer cells multiply, some may invade the lining of the cervix itself, spread to nearby tissue, and enter the bloodstream or lymphatic system and spread to other parts of the body.
+As cancer cells multiply, some may invade the lining of the cervix, spread to nearby tissue, and enter the bloodstream or lymphatic system.
+When this happens, it can spread to other parts of the body.

 As it usually takes many years for dysplasia to become carcinoma in situ, it often takes months or even years for cervical cancer to become invasive.
 (In women with HIV this progression may be faster.)
 Because of the usual slow progression and because of the Pap test -- a highly effective, widely available screening test in the U.S. -- cervical cancer is one of the least threatening forms of cancer and usually easily diagnosed at precancerous stages.